godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 Next, click on the Player and connect the ``hit`` signal.
 We want to make a new function named ``game_over``, which will handle what needs to happen when a game ends.
-Type "game_over" in the "Method In Node" box at the bottom of the "Connecting Signal" window.
+Type "game_over" in the "Receiver Method" box at the bottom of the "Connecting Signal" window.
 Add the following code, as well as a ``new_game`` function to set everything up for a new game: